 7. Bleeding Disorders

 Bleeding disorders such as hemophilia and von Willebrand’s disease can be on of the causes of urine in blood.
-Blood thinning drugs taken to treat these diseases can cause microscopic amounts of blood
+Blood thinning drugs taken to treat these diseases can cause microscopic amounts of blood to leak into the urine through the urinary tract.

 In the later stages of kidney, prostate, or bladder cancer, you can notice blood in your urine.
 Such cases of hematuria are not visible during the early, treatable stages of cancer.